chanys/chanys.github.io/about.md

 permalink: /about/
 ---

 Hi!
-I am Dr. Yee Seng Chan and this is my blog where I write about Artificial Intelligence and Machine Learning, focusing on Natural Language Processing (NLP) technologies such as large language models, i.e Transformers such as ChatGPT, LaMDA, BERT, GPT, etc..
+I am Dr. Yee Seng Chan and this is my blog where I write about Artificial Intelligence and Machine Learning, focusing on Natural Language Processing (NLP) technologies such as large language models, i.e Transformers such as ChatGPT, LaMDA, BERT, GPT, etc.

 ## Short Bio
 I did a PhD in NLP, followed by a Post-doc at UIUC.
 I then worked at Raytheon BBN Technologies for many years.
 BBN is a R&D company that was awarded the National Medal of Technology and Innovation in 2013.
 To get out of my comfort zone, I left BBN to join a startup, which focused on applying NLP to tackle Search Engine Optimization (SEO).